Two related initiatives share IHSDM’s goal of providing quantitative safety analysis tools to decisionmakers:

 - Crash Modification Factors.

 The following table compares the types of predictive methods and types of facilities targeted by the HSM and IHSDM.
 The first edition of the HSM, published in June 2010, provides predictive methods for rural two-lane highways, rural multilane highways, and urban and suburban arterials (with five lanes or fewer).
 With the 2009 Crash Prediction Module Beta Release (June 30, 2009), Federal Highway Administration (FHWA) expanded the scope of IHSDM to include the HSM crash prediction methods for multilane rural highways and urban and suburban arterials (with five lanes or fewer).
-The Crash Prediction Module of the IHSDM – HSM Predictive Method 2018 Release is a faithful software implementation of Part C of the First Edition HSM, containing predictive methods for rural two-lane highways, rural multilane highways, and urban and suburban arterials.
-In addition, the 2018 Release includes predictive methods for freeway segments and freeway ramps/interchanges (including ramps, collector-distributor (C-D) roads, and ramp terminals), based on the HSM 2014 Supplement.
+The Crash Prediction Module of the IHSDM – HSM Predictive Method 2019 Release is a faithful software implementation of Part C of the First Edition HSM, containing predictive methods for rural two-lane highways, rural multilane highways, and urban and suburban arterials.
+In addition, the 2019 Release includes predictive methods for freeway segments and freeway ramps/interchanges (including ramps, collector-distributor (C-D) roads, and ramp terminals), based on the HSM 2014 Supplement.
 Crash prediction methods for 6+ lanes and 1-way urban/suburban arterials were added to IHSDM in 2016, based on materials developed under NCHRP Project 17-58, for inclusion in the future Second Edition HSM.
+Crash prediction methods for roundabouts were added in 2019, based on materials developed under NCHRP Project 17-70, and documented in NCHRP Research Report 888 (Development of Roundabout Crash Prediction Models and Methods).
 A Calibration Utility assists agencies in implementing the calibration procedures described in the Appendix to Part C of the HSM.
 The IHSDM Economic Analyses Tool allows IHSDM users to do economic analyses using Crash Prediction Module (CPM) evaluation results (crash frequencies and severities) within IHSDM.

 |Facility Type||IHSDM Evaluation Modules||IHSDM|